justdinhnq/clustering_algorithms/README.md

 - Well-suited for Balanced Clusters: They work well when clusters are spherical and of similar size

 Cons:
-- Sensitivity to Initialization
+- Sensitivity to Initialization: K-means, in particular, is sensitive to the initial placement of centroids, which can result in different clusters.
-- Assumes Circular Clusters
+- Assumes Circular Clusters: K-means assumes that clusters are spherical and equally sized, which may not reflect the true nature of all datasets.
 - Outliers Impact Results
 - Fixed Number of Clusters